-Module Timing Activity Materials Used/Notes Introduction 5 minutes Introductions (whole group activity) None 15 minutes Optional quiz (pre-test) (individual activity) HIV Prevention Research Assessment (handout) What Is HIV Prevention and HIV Combination Prevention Toolbox?
-15 minutes What Did You Learn? (small group activity followed by a presentation and whole group discussion) None (worksheet is in the Participant Guide) What Are HIV Prevention Tools and How Are They Used in HIV Prevention Research?
+Module Timing Activity Materials Used/Notes What Is HIV Prevention and HIV Combination Prevention Toolbox?
+15 minutes What Did You Learn? (small group activity followed by a whole group discussion) None (worksheet is in the Participant Guide) What Are HIV Prevention Tools and How Are They Used in HIV Prevention Research?
 10 minutes What Did You Learn?
-[PrEP] (small group activity followed by a presentation and whole group discussion) None (worksheet is in the Participant Guide) 10 minutes What Did You Learn?
-[Vaccines] (small group activity followed by a presentation and whole group discussion) None (worksheet is in the Participant Guide) 10 minutes What Did You Learn?
-[Microbicides] (small group activity followed by a presentation and whole group discussion) None (worksheet is in the Participant Guide) 10 minutes Prevention Tools Activity Prevention Tools Activity Cards (13 cards total on 2 pages; copy in black and white; single sided; cut cards; distribute 1 card to each person or table group; if there are more than 13 people in the class, 2 people can share a card) Prevention Tools Activity Answer Sheet (3-page handout for presenter only)

-Conclusion 15 Optional quiz (post-test) (individual HIV Prevention Research minutes activity) Assessment (handout)
+[PrEP] small group activity followed by a whole group discussion) None (worksheet is in the Participant Guide) 10 minutes What Did You Learn?
+[Vaccines] small group activity followed by a whole group discussion) None (worksheet is in the Participant Guide) 10 minutes What Did You Learn?
+[Microbicides] small group activity followed by a whole group discussion) None (worksheet is in the Participant Guide) 10 minutes Prevention Tools Activity Prevention Tools Activity Cards (13 cards total on 2 pages; copy in black and white; single sided; cut cards; distribute 1 card to each table group; distribute 1 card to each person; if there are more than 13 people in the class, 2 people can share a card) Prevention Tools Activity Answer Sheet (3-page handout for presenter only) Conclusion 15 minutes Optional quiz (post-test) (individual activity) HIV Prevention Research Assessment (handout)